saecki/zig-grep/paper/paper.typ

     }
 ```]

 This means, if the main function is able to be evaluated at compile time, and it is called from a `comptime` context, the Zig compiler acts as an interpreter and the program is executed during compilation.
-Granted since comptime code can't perform I/O such a program is quite limited.
+Granted since comptime code can not perform I/O such a program is quite limited.

 Arguments to functions can be declared as `comptime` which requires them to be known during compilation.
 This is often used for types passed to function in the same way other languages handle generics.
 Considering the following Kotlin @kotlinlang class:
 #sourcecode[```kotlin